xeyefex/concat-my-css/README.md

 [![Build Status](https://travis-ci.org/robertlandreaux/concat-my-css.svg?branch=master)](https://travis-ci.org/robertlandreaux/concat-my-css.svg?branch=master)

-It concatenates and minifies your css.
+`concat-my-css` concatenates your css files and minifies all css.

 ## Usage

 `yarn add concat-my-css --dev`

-Create a .env file in your project if you do not already have one.
-Specify the following environment variables
+Create a `.env` file in your project if you do not already have one.
+Specify the following environment variables:

 ```
 OUTPUT_FILE_NAME="app.css"